Hi, this is Ajar Productions, run by Justin Putney.

 In the beginning

-Given that Justin—and his partner, AJ—were juggling several different activities, they combined several of their interests—drawing, writing, music, voiceovers, computers—into an animation company.
+Justin combined several interests—drawing, writing, music, voiceovers, computers—into an animation company.

-By this point in time—with a little help from some software— it was possible for 1-2 people to create animations on their own.
+By this point in time—with a little help from some software— it was possible for 1 person to create animations.

 Justin began learning digital animation at night while working as a graphic designer during the day.